yeah1tnt/phase-3-project/README.md

 8 - installed ipdb for troubleshooting, restructuring main menu and option.
 Added function to register new user

 9 - Have to reset alembic due to error, redo revision and upgrade head, foreign key for user_id and relationship

+10 - refined show all user and score and reset user's score